andersonlebon/Catalog-of-things-capstone/README.md

 #### Exit

-The Exit option will end the program, and save all the information in JSON files if a folder name "json" in the same folder as main.rb/the executable, after that the program will load the information when open again
+The Exit option will end the program, and save all the information in JSON files in a a folder named "json" (if dont exist will be created) in the same folder as main.rb/the executable, after that the program will load the information when open again

 ### Video Demostration